 At age 16, Pasterski piloted the aircraft herself over Lake Michigan, becoming the youngest person ever to fly their own plane.
 “I couldn’t believe it,” recalls Peggy Udden, an executive secretary at MIT.
 “Not only because she was so young, but a girl.”

 Pasterski is no longer building airplanes, but this experience gave her a hands-on understanding of physics.
 “Years of pushing the bounds of what I could achieve led me to physics,” – she explains.
-At Harvard, she is studying black holes, gravity, and the relationship between space and time, which can help us to understand the universe.
+At Harvard, she is studying black holes, gravity, and the relationship between space and time, which can help us understand the universe.

-She’s exploring some of the most challenging and complex issues in physics, much as Stephen Hawking and Albert Einstein (whose theory of relativity just turned 100 years old) did early in their careers.
-Her research delves into black holes, the nature of gravity and spacetime.
+Sabina is exploring some of the most challenging and complex issues in physics, much as Stephen Hawking and Albert Einstein (whose theory of relativity just turned 100 years old) did early in their careers.
+Her research delves into black holes, the nature of gravity and space-time.
 A particular focus is trying to better understand “quantum gravity,” which seeks to explain the phenomenon of gravity within the context of quantum mechanics.
 Discoveries in that area could dramatically change our understanding of the workings of the universe.